dduong42/safe-multiplication/README.md

 # safe-multiplication
-Multiplication function that knows when it overflows.
+Multiplication function that knows when it overflows (x86_64 only).

 ## Example